Last updated on December 29th, 2024 at 02:21 pm

-Taking a hop on hop off San Diego Tour is the perfect way to maximize your time and get around, all while learning some cool facts about America’s Finest City.
+Taking a hop on hop off San Diego Tour is the best way to get around, all while learning some cool facts about America’s Finest City.
+It is a fun and easy way to tour the city.
+And if you only have one day in San Diego, it is the best way to maximize your time and squeeze in visits to many top San Diego attractions.

-Here is everything you need to know about exploring San Diego on the Hop On Hop Off San Diego Old Town Trolley Tour – including free admission to several museums and attractions!
+Here is everything you need to know about exploring San Diego on the Hop On Hop Off San Diego Old Town Trolley Tour – including free admission to 10 museums and a map to help you get familiar with the route.

 Exploring San Diego on the Hop On Hop Off San Diego Old Town Trolley Tour

 So where does the Hop On Hop Off San Diego Old Town Trolley Tour go?
-Here are the Old Town Trolley stops:
+Here’s what you’ll see along the way:

 Known as the birthplace of California, Old Town is in the heart of San Diego.
 We love visiting Old Town San Diego!
 There is always something fun to explore, and they have the best Mexican food in San Diego!